 Frequently Asked Questions

-• Yes!
+Yes!
 If you're in the greater PDX area, I would be happy to visit your middle/high school/college in-person.
-If you're located elsewhere, I'm available for virtual visits to schools, libraries, book clubs, etc. There is a $150 fee for in-person visits to help offset travel expense, and $50 fee for virtual to help offset taking time away from work.
+If you're located elsewhere, I'm available for virtual visits to schools, libraries, book clubs, etc. There is a $150 fee for in-person visits to help offset travel expense, and a $30 fee for virtual to help offset taking time away from work.
 Please reach out using my contact form or email SlangWrites_Comms@Outlook.com!

 I am Deaf-Hard of Hearing, physically disabled, have chronic pain disorders, left hemiplegia, and Generalized Anxiety Disorder.

-• During COVID-19, I started voraciously reading.
+During COVID-19, I started voraciously reading.
 And the more I read, the more I fell in love with the art of storytelling—but, my true “lightbulb” moment was when I read This Is Kind of an Epic Love Story by Kacen Callender and stumbled across unexpected, and wonderfully written, Deaf rep. That book became a safe haven for me—somewhere I felt understood and accepted—and triggered the desire to write my own stories; stories that could (hopefully) help others feel the same way!

-• This is my favourite question EVER.
+This is my favourite question EVER.
 I am a never-ending supply of author and book recommendations, but to name a few:

 Books: